Thanksgiving: A holiday with a long tradition – DW – 11/25/2021

 Advertisement

 Harvest festivals exist around the globe, and many of them date back centuries.
-But in the US, the Thanksgiving holidayholds a unique and deeply rooted place in the country’s psyche.
+But in the United States, the Thanksgiving holiday holds a unique and deeply rooted place in the country’s psyche.
 For many families, it’s even more important than religious holidays like Christmas, Hanukkah or Eid.

 In 1941, President Franklin D. Roosevelt signed a joint resolution of Congress changing the national holiday to the fourth Thursday of the month.